 Upstairs the bedrooms are located - called "baðstofa" in Icelandic.
 In the baðstofa area, people would sleep, eat, and work.

-In the photo below you see the bed where many of my husband's relatives were born and then slept in the crib to the left in the photo.
+In the photo below you see the bed where many of my husband's relatives were born and then slept in the crib to the left of the photo.
 Jón J. Víðis (see later in my travel-blog) was born here and Áskell.

 A passageway took us from room to room - I had to mind my head as people were smaller in the olden days - and I managed to bang my head once again!
 And I am not very tall.